keraton/Functional-Gherkin/README.md

 ### Explicit vs Implicit

-Both solutions has incovenient we need to work on implementation in order to see which one is better.
+Both solutions has incovenient but we see that adding return keyword break the spoken language requirement.
+This is a blocking issue for us.
+Forward we will use the implicit solution.

 ## Technical implementation

+TODO

 ## Reference